 11th Annual Spring Classic golf tournament – June 11, 2018

-M. Huston mentioned creating an RSVP form for Staff Council to use to track interest for social events.
+M. Huston suggested creating an RSVP form for Staff Council to use to track interest for social events.

 A. Lane informed that group that there is a Meeting of the Minds competition for students in the morning on May 17, 2018 in the SMSU Events Center, followed by a research session in the afternoon.
 She encouraged staff to go support the students and event.